• Skip to primary navigation

 1. The bean puree will increase in volume and can overflow while simmering, so use a large enough pot (4 to 5 quarts).

-2. If using pork meat instead of ribs, stir fry it with the kimchi, add 2-1/2 cups of water or anchovy stock and boil for 5 minutes over medium high heat before adding the soy purée.
+2. If using pork meat instead of ribs, stir-fry bite-sized pieces with the kimchi, add 2-1/2 cups of water or anchovy stock and boil for 5 minutes over medium high heat before adding the soy purée.

 Tried this recipe?Mention @koreanbapsang or tag #koreanbapsang!